thomhines/interactive-media-ii/Day 01.md

 #### CSS Refresher
+- How do we apply color?
+- How do we style type?
 - What is an 'id'?
 How do we indicate them in our CSS?
 - What about classes?
 - How do we style rollovers on links?
 Paragraphs?
 Images?
+- How do we make a centered site?
+Two-column site?
 - How can we achieve a transition in our CSS?